By-Laws of the Christian Early Childhood Association of Greater Kansas City

-Recommendations for amendment must be approved by a majority vote of the Executive Board members in order to be sent to the general membership for approval.
-Notification of recommendation of by-law changes drafted by board members or a general member committee of the organization must be submitted to the Executive Board at least two weeks prior to the date of the meeting at which those changes are to be considered.
+Notification of by-law changes should be made to the Executive Board at least two weeks prior to the date of the meeting at which those changes are to be considered.

 ARTICLE VII – COMMITTEES

-Temporary committee members or Board Members at Large may be appointed by any member of the Executive Board with the approval of the Board to serve for a period of time necessary to complete a specific assignment.
-These are not voting positions.
+Committee members may be appointed by any member of the Executive Board with the approval of the Board to serve for a period of time necessary to complete the assignment.

 PDF form available here!